ElektraInitiative/libelektra/doc/decisions/decision_process.md

   - Rebase only if the decision was already accepted and has a merge conflict.
 - For reviewers:
   - Prefer to directly give suggestions how to change sentences.
-  - General questions should be asked in the root of "Conversation" and not at random sentences in the review.
+  - General questions should be asked in the root of "Conversation" and not at vaguely related sentences in the review.

 ## Assumptions

 - People want to be informed about or even participate in what Elektra looks like in the future.
 - People writing or reviewing decisions want Elektra to improve, so they also want to accept (acceptable) decisions.
-  In general they also want change if it brings Elektra towards its [goals](/doc/GOALS.md) (but doesn't violate Elektra's stability guarantees).
+  In general people want change if it brings Elektra towards its [goals](/doc/GOALS.md) (but doesn't violate Elektra's stability guarantees).
 - We will always be able to reach an consensus.
   We don't need a vote (besides the approved review) or a benevolent dictatorship.
 - Unlike the Rust Decision process, decisions in Elektra do not have a disadvantage if they were flawed in early stages.